 The similarity report may not be visible to students.
 This is the choice of the teacher who may choose not to show this report to students.

 Does a high similarity score mean that am in trouble?

 The similarity score matches the text inside your submission to others that are stored in a database online.
 This is used to detect similarities between your work and that submitted by others.
 As long as you reference any work within your own submission there is probably no need to worry.
 You should contact your teacher if you are concerned.

 What's the difference between the assignment plugin and the Turnitin plugin.

 The plugins are slightly different but essentially both are used to enable you to submit work.
-Turnitin will run checks on your work to enable your lecturer to detect Plagiarism more easily; whereas the Assignment plugin does not.
-However, your lecturer can still use Turnitin to detect plagiarism without using the Turnitin Assignment tool.
+Turnitin will run checks on your work to enable your teacher to detect Plagiarism and AI more easily; whereas the Assignment plugin does not.